 This step is relatively self-explanatory.

-Step 9 – Make direct amends to such people wherever possible, except when to do so would injure them or others.
+Step 9 – Make direct amends to such people wherever possible, except when doing so would injure them or others.

 Fix all the wrongs we’ve made.
 Do anything we can to prove and give evidence to our change.
 Ask how we can make amends for things we’ve done.